25 Small, Interesting Cultural Differences Between France and the USA

 While you might be tempted to rent a larger car to have more space and legroom, I always recommend you rent the smallest car you can get away with.

-Streets, lanes, parking garages, and parking stalls are all a lot narrower and tighter than in the US, and life is so much less stressful if you have a small car to work with.
+Streets, lanes, parking garages, and parking stalls are all a lot narrower and tighter than in the US, and life is so much less stressful if you have a small car to maneuver.

 16. Lots of Smoking

-While the smoking rates have been declining in France, a large percentage of French people still smoke daily (between 25-30%) and e-cigarette use is also common.
+While the smoking rates have been declining in France, a large percentage of French people still smoke daily (between 20-30%) and vaping is also very common.

 In contrast, the smoking rate in the US is about 11%.
-Still, it feels even more prevalent as it is socially acceptable to smoke in public spaces and restaurant terraces.
-Vaping is also extremely common in France.
+Still, it feels even more prevalent as it is socially acceptable to smoke in many restaurant terraces.

 17. Bags at Grocery Stores Are Not Free